 See our collection of rare space artifacts and real rocks from space.
 Touch a 232 pound meteorite or spend a few minutes watching Apollo 14 highlights while you view a real moon rock brought back on an Apollo mission.
 This collection also features a Mars rock found in Nigeria in 1962.

-Discovery Center Powered by PNC Grow Up Great
+Discovery Center and Early Childhood Playground Powered by PNC Grow Up Great

 Children 6 years old and younger can play and discovery in their very own space!
-The Center's features include a giant 16 x 5-foot water table, a wall-sized Lite Brite play area, lounge area for parents, story time area with bookshelves, a dress-up area and more.
+The Center's features include a giant 16 x 5-foot water table, a wall-sized Lite Brite play area, lounge area for parents, story time area with bookshelves, a dress-up area with photo booth, BRAND NEW outdoor playground and more.

 Nano is an interactive exhibition that engages family audiences in nanoscale science, engineering, and technology.
 Visitors will be able to build a giant model of a carbon nanotube, explore progressively smaller magnetic materials, and explore the relative effects of static electricity and gravity using the Static vs. Gravity discs.